 This coffee comes from a small fifteen hectare family farm in El Salvador.
 The flavor profile is clean, mild fruity, honey with a cocoa aroma.
 Rich body with balanced acidity and a long finish.
 This is a delicious coffee hand roasted to perfection.
 Learn more about the family farm by clicking More Info below.

 This beautiful El Salvadoran coffee comes from Rafael and Carmen Elena Silva.
-San Cayetano is a small 100% Bourbon farm of 15 hectares, located in the volcanic Apaneca-Ilamatepec Mountain Range of El Salvador.
+San Cayetano is a small 100% Bourbon farm of fifteen hectares, located in the volcanic Apaneca-Ilamatepec Mountain Range of El Salvador.
 The land was originally purchased in the early 1920s, by Arturo Silva.
 It sits at 1400m above sea level making it one of the highest farms of the Apaneca-Ilamatepec Mountain Range.
 Arturo Silva named the farm San Cayetano.
 Many years later the farm was inherited by Luis Arturo Silva, father of Rafael Silva, the current owner.
-Rafael is the talented man behind La Fany and Siberia, which we have also stocked in the past.

 The Silvas who farm in El Salvador are very committed to the environment.
 Initiatives at San Cayetano include recycling the coffee pulp, using earthworms to process it to create 'vermicompost' that is used to fertilize the trees.
 The coffee trees are protected from direct sunlight by native trees which also help to create a thick floor covering of organic material which helps to conserve soil moisture and avoid erosion.
 In addition the Silvas work hard to avoid erosion by planting natural barriers and drilling holes to improve drainage and minimize flooding.
 There are rain reservoirs all around the plantation to collect rain especially during the wet season and sustain the farm during the dry.